RutledgePaulV/ring-compression/readme.md

 You can include [another dependency](https://github.com/nixxcode/jvm-brotli) in your project to enable brotli.
 Brotli is an order of magnitude slower to compress than gzip, but it has higher compression ratios and is just as quick as gzip to decompress.
-It is therefore better for clients but not as good for servers.
+It is therefore better for clients but not as good for on the fly compression.
+You are probably better off sticking to gzip, compressing your static textual assets with brotli ahead of time, or configuring a layer of caching as well.

-If present, brotli will be used on any html/css/javascript responses but gzip will be used on more latency sensitive edn/json/transit/xml responses.
-Using brotli for on-the-fly compression is somewhat frowned upon, and you'd be better off compressing your static textual assets ahead of time or caching the result.
+If present, brotli will be used (by default) on any html/css/javascript responses but gzip will be used on more latency sensitive edn/json/transit/xml responses.

 ```clojure